shaoyunan/GeneticAlgorithm/README.md

 - Evolve: Produce next generation by eliminating the second half of population after sorting by fitness.
 Then mating/breeding to have children by crossover and mutation.
 And fill the rest space using the selected/survivor pool to reach the maximum population.

-- Culling: select the best half of the population -individual class implements comparable, compareTo function is used to reverse the order when sorting
+- Culling: select the best half of the population
+	- individual class implements comparable, compareTo function is used to reverse the order when sorting

 - Crossover: Select part of the gene from parent1 and fill the rest using missing parts from parent2

 - Mutate: randomly swap the order of gene (city) for each child, have two implementations
-	-mutate: every city has a chance decided by mutation rate to swap position with one of the rest cities
+	- mutate: every city has a chance decided by mutation rate to swap position with one of the rest cities
-	-mutateAlt: alternative method, only swap once.
+	- mutateAlt: alternative method, only swap once.

 ##Test Cases